Top 100 (90) Composers

 As with all the "Top 100" lists I've compiled or am compiling, this is just my personal favorites, it's not intended as an 'absolutely objective' list of composers who're 'unquestionably GREAT'.
-Obviously, I'm not familiar with all the work of all composers & what I like &/or love is based on personal criteria that will differ from the criteria of other people interested in the subject.
+Obviously, I'm not familiar with all the work of all composers & what I like &/or love is based on personal criteria as well as during what period of my life I was exposed to the work that will differ from the criteria & exposure period of other people interested in the subject.

 I have a preference for (M)Usic that strikes me as original, that's complex, that's innovative, that can surprise me, that I can listen to repeatedly without getting bored with it or feeling like I know it enough for it to be a closed subject for me.
 I tend to enjoy (M)Usic from 1885 to the present the most but I've listened to (M)Usic from hundreds of years before then too.
 By far most of the work by composers presented here is work I've enjoyed listening to for a long time.
 Perhaps the only exception is that of Alvin Lucier, whose work I find conceptually interesting but not that interesting to listen to.
 Still, even his work I've listened to a fair amount.